reggietheroman/phaser3-knowledge/README.md

-# Phaser 3 Learnings
+# Phaser3 Knowledge

-This document contains simple explanations on how to do things using Phaser 3.
+This repository contains simple explanations on how to do things using Phaser 3.
 It is not meant to be a definitive guide but a collection of my notes.

 ## Animations